 Club Contact Details

-While the Small Munsterlander makes a wonderful family companion, they do require frequent exercise and stimulation.
+While Small Munsterlanders make wonderful family companions, they do require frequent exercise and stimulation.
 The breed was born to hunt and that is the task they are happiest at.
-This is an all-purpose versatile hunting breed that was developed to hunt, point, retrieve and track game.
+This is an all-purpose, versatile hunting breed that was developed to hunt, point, retrieve, and track game.

-Like other versatile dogs, this breed is relatively slow to mature.
-It’s not until they reach two years of age that most Small Munsterlanders are mentally adult.
-It’s important to be prepared for at least one year of a strong and muscular fully-grown dog with the brain of a teenager.
+This breed is relatively slow to mature: It’s not until they reach two years of age that most Small Munsterlanders are mentally adult.
+It’s important to be prepared for at least one year of a strong, muscular, fully grown dog with the brain of a teenager.

 It is important to remember that they are bred as a hunter’s helper and also as a family member.
 These friendly dogs need lots of time and interaction with their human family to reach their full potential and prefer to be raised in the home.
 As a general rule, Small Munsterlanders are good with kids and are tolerant of a child’s unpredictable behavior.
 However, as with all dogs, it’s important to socialize them with children and supervise their interactions.
 It is never suggested to leave a dog alone with small children.

 It is also important to find a way to fit your Small Munsterlander into your pastimes.
 This will give him the chance to spend time with you and work for you, leading to a joyful and well-adjusted companion.

 Conscientious Small Munsterlander breeders in both the United States and Europe have made a concerted effort to maintain the health of the breed.
 The vast majority of Small Munsterlanders are healthy dogs, and regular veterinary care and proper feeding are vital to your dog’s health.
 Working with a responsible breeder, those wishing to own a Small Munsterlander can gain the education they need to know about specific health concerns within the breed.